 1) Pathway Focal Area Selection: At the time that students declare an ES major, they must discuss with their advisers and select a focal area for their pathways from the list of those approved (see below) and record this on the Checklist of Environmental Studies Major Requirements.

 4) Pathway Report: The pathway report provides each student with the opportunity to reflect on the ways in which the chosen pathway has (and has not) achieved the goals and intent specified in that student’s pathway proposal and to reflect on how the capstone experience contributed to the pathway.
-The report should address the specific questions and follow the format of the template provided in “Curricular Pathways for Environmental Studies Majors.”
-A draft of the report is due to the adviser no later than two weeks before spring break of the senior year (fall break for December graduates).
-A final draft, reviewed and accepted by adviser, must be turned in no later than one week after break.
-The student’s adviser will notify the registrar of successful completion of the report as a requirement for completion of the ES major.
+The report should address the specific questions and follow the format of the template provided in “Curricular Pathways for Environmental Studies Majors”.
+The student’s adviser will discuss the pathway report with the student and must notify the registrar of successful completion of the report as a requirement for completion of the ES major.
 In addition to its function as a reflective document, the pathway report will also serve as a portfolio document for the ES Program in its ongoing curricular assessment process.

 IV.
 Focal Areas for Pathways:

-Pathway focal areas that are supported by the Oberlin curriculum are listed below.
-A variety of specific interests can be pursued within each of these focal areas.
-There is substantial flexibility to allow students to choose what interests them most.
-It is the responsibility of a student to work with his/her adviser to discuss and then craft a pathway proposal that articulates the specific focus that the student will then pursue.
-The types of capstone experiences, including study away options, research experiences, internships, and other learning opportunities differ for different pathways and should be explored with a student’s adviser early on.
-It is important to recognize that the list of courses associated with each pathway are simply recommendations; it is up to the student, in consultation with his/her adviser, to choose a course trajectory that meets the particular objectives that a student defines in the pathway proposal.
+Focal areas that are supported by the Oberlin curriculum are listed below.
+A variety of pathways are possible within each of these focal areas.
+The substantial flexibility allows students to choose what interests them most.
+It is the responsibility of a student to work with the student’s adviser to discuss and then craft a pathway proposal that articulates the specific focus that the student will then pursue.
+The particular types of capstone experiences, including study away options, research experiences, internships, and other learning opportunities differ for different pathways and should be explored with a student’s adviser early on.
+It is important to recognize that the list of courses associated with each pathway are simply recommendations; it is up to the student, in consultation with the adviser, to choose a course trajectory that meets the particular objectives that a student defines in the pathway proposal.

-Pathway focal areas include: Agriculture & Food Studies; Art & the Environment; Climate Change Studies; Energy & Society; Environmental Biology; Environmental Chemistry; Environmental & Ecological Design; Environmental Economics; Environmental Education; Environmental Geology; Environmental History; Environmental Justice; Environmental Literature & Media; Environmental Politics & Policy; Environmental Psychology; Environmental Thought; Global Environmental Issues and Politics; Indigenous Environmental Issues; Public Health; Sustainable Enterprise & Entrepreneurship; Systems Ecology; Urban Sustainability (or Sustainable Communities); Water & Society.
+Pathway focal areas include: Agriculture & Food Studies; Art & the Environment; Climate Change Studies; Energy & Society; Environmental Biology; Environmental Chemistry; Environmental & Ecological Design; Environmental Economics; Environmental Education; Environmental Geology; Environmental History; Environmental Justice; Environmental Literature & Media; Environmental Politics & Policy; Environmental Psychology; Environmental Thought; Public Health; Global Environmental Issues and Politics; Sustainable Enterprise & Entrepreneurship; Systems Ecology; Urban Sustainability (or Sustainable Communities); Water & Society.